unstoppabledomains/dev-docs/d-websites/resolving-dwebsites-in-a-browser.md

 ## Resolve Using a Gateway URL

-You can also resolve a decentralized website using a gateway URL, such as the ones provided by [Blockscan](http://blockscan.com) or [Pinata](https://docs.pinata.cloud/gateways/dedicated-gateways).&#x20;
+You can also resolve a decentralized website using a gateway URL, such as the ones provided by [Blockscan](http://blockscan.com) or [Pinata](https://docs.pinata.cloud/gateways/dedicated-gateways).

 IPFS gateways provide workarounds for applications that do not yet support IPFS natively, which allows those browsers and tools to access IPFS content.
 See the resource guide on [IPFS Gateways](https://docs.ipfs.io/concepts/ipfs-gateway/#overview) for more information.

 ## **Redirect to a Traditional DNS Record with an Unstoppable Domain**

-In order to set up a redirection to a traditional domain, you will need to do a redirection via index.html on your blockchain domain so users are sent to a traditional domain.&#x20;
+In order to set up a redirection to a traditional domain, you will need to do a redirection via index.html on your blockchain domain so users are sent to a traditional domain.

 1. On your computer, open a text editor (for example: Notepad for Windows or TextEdit for Mac) and paste the following code into an empty file.